Multi-Objective Preference Optimization: Improving Human Alignment of Generative Models: Empirical Results

 \section{Empirical Results}

-We conducted extensive experimental evaluation on the relative empirical performance of the \MOPO{MOPO} algorithm to arrive at the following conclusions: (i) \MOPO{MOPO} exactly recovers -- or provably approximates -- the optimal policy under total, partial and antichain orderings of preferences, (ii) in contrast to several DPO‑style baselines \cite{ipo}, \MOPO{MOPO} does not overfit to the preference dataset and preserves performance on held‑out comparisons, (iii) it performs better or nearly as well as all baseline algorithms when evaluated on a tiny-LLM on real-world data, and (iv) it is more robust to stochastic and complex environments as compared to previous methods as we will see in the ablations.
+We conducted extensive experimental evaluation on the relative empirical performance of the \MOPO{MOPO} algorithm to arrive at the following conclusions: (i) \MOPO{MOPO} exactly recovers the optimal policy under some canonical ordering of preferences, (ii) in contrast to several DPO‑style baselines \cite{ipo}, \MOPO{MOPO} does not overfit to the preference dataset and preserves performance on held‑out comparisons, and (iii) it performs better or nearly as well as baseline algorithms when evaluated on LLMs on real data.